 Plyometrics is also known as jump training, and involves exercises such as double leg jumps, single leg jumps, ladder drills and more.
 Rebound offers an ACL Injury Prevention Jump Program that is specifically designed to help prepare athletes for this common injury.
 The program is a form of neuro-muscular plyometric training, which incorporates coordination, balance and strength techniques to decrease landing force, improve and correct strength ratios and balance, and increase stability.

 Technique exercises help you achieve proper usage of knees, hips and feet.
 The goal is to improve your movement quality and teach you how to decrease shock to bones, joints and muscles upon landing.
 Rebound physical therapists and athletic trainers work with athletes on proper form and mechanics in the Jump Program and in Rebound’s physical therapy clinics.

-If you're ready to discuss your ACL problem with one of our specialty-trained knee specialists, Mark R. Colville, M.D., Jerome J. DaSilva, M.D., F.R.C.S.C., Evan D. Ellis, M.D., Alan P. Newman, M.D., Donald W. Roberts, M.D., or Stephen R. Southerland, M.D., F.R.C.S.C., visit us in Vancouver at our Vancouver, Salmon Creek, or East Vancouver locations; in Portland at our Rose Quarter location; or at our Lake Oswego location.
+If you're ready to discuss your ACL problem with one of our specialty-trained knee specialists, Jerome J. DaSilva, M.D., F.R.C.S.C., Evan D. Ellis, M.D., Alan P. Newman, M.D., Donald W. Roberts, M.D., or Stephen R. Southerland, M.D., F.R.C.S.C., visit us in Vancouver at our Vancouver, Salmon Creek, or East Vancouver locations; in Portland at our Rose Quarter location; or at our Lake Oswego location.
 You can request an appointment online or call us at 1-800-REBOUND.